 Liability doesn’t cover any damage to your car or any injuries you may have after an accident.
 Liability only protects you from having to pay in full for the other person’s damages/injuries.
 Coverages like MedPay and personal injury protection (PIP) will cover your injuries.
 Also, collision would cover damages to your car in an at-fault accident.

 What Is Full-Coverage?

-Full coverage is a term that insurers often use when they’re talking about multiple insurance types.
-These coverages are:
+Full coverage insurance is a term that providers often use when they’re talking about a policy that includes, at a minimum, the following:

 You’re not just limited to the three options above.
 Other options are available as well, such as: